-- There is no limit on out-of-pocket costs in original Medicare, or Medicare Part A and Medicare Part B.
+- There is no limit on out-of-pocket costs in original Medicare (Part A and Part B).

 - Medicare supplement insurance, or Medigap plans, can help reduce the burden of out-of-pocket costs for original Medicare.

 - Medicare Advantage plans have out-of-pocket limits that vary based on the company selling the plan.

 Medical care can be expensive, even when you are covered by Medicare.
 More than a quarter of all Medicare recipients spend about 20 percent of their annual income on out-of-pocket costs after Medicare reimbursements.
 People lower income or complex health conditions are likely to pay the most.